operatorai/modelstore/README.md

 * List models in a domain
 * Download model archives by id
 * Create model states and manage which state a model is in
+* Load models straight from your storage back into memory

 ## Example Usage